A Travel Price Comparison for Families, Couples, and Backpackers Copenhagen vs. Florence for Attractions, Food, Nightlife, and Old Town

 When we compare the travel costs of actual travelers between Copenhagen and Florence, we can see that Copenhagen is more expensive.
 And not only is Florence much less expensive, but it is actually a significantly cheaper destination.
 So, traveling to Florence would let you spend less money overall.
 Or, you could decide to spend more money in Florence and be able to afford a more luxurious travel style by staying in nicer hotels, eating at more expensive restaurants, taking tours, and experiencing more activities.
 The same level of travel in Copenhagen would naturally cost you much more money, so you would probably want to keep your budget a little tighter in Copenhagen than you might in Florence.

-Copenhagen is bigger, and its population is about 3.1 times larger than the population of Florence.
-When comparing the population of Copenhagen vs. Florence, keep in mind that a larger population does not always imply the destination has more attractions or better activities.
-So, always research the type of place that you want to visit and the activities that interest you.
+Copenhagen has a larger population, and is about 3 times larger than the population of Florence.
+When comparing the sizes of Copenhagen and Florence, keep in mind that a larger population does not always imply the destination has more attractions or better activities.
+So, always research the type of place that you want to visit along with the activities and attractions that interest you.

 Both destinations experience a temperate climate with four distinct seasons.
 And since both cities are in the northern hemisphere, summer is in July and winter is in January.